BlockSigner/business-guide/source/account/seals.rst

 You can upload an image to customise the visual appearance of the seal.
 It will be shown on the sealed documents, just like the visual signature.

 ..
 NOTE::
-   Visual seals are optional and legally not required.
-If you decide not to add a visual seal, please inform your Skribble Business members accordingly.
+   Visual seals on a document are optional and legally not required.
+If you decide to omit it, please inform your Skribble Business members accordingly.

 To add a visual seal: